 Salt & pepper: Season to taste.

 It just can’t get simpler than this!
-All you need to do is chop up the onion, green chili, and cilantro and add the mayonnaise, mustard, and salt and pepper to the bowl.
-Then just give it a good mix and that’s it, your tuna spread is ready!
+All you need to do is chop up the onion, green chili, and cilantro, and add the mayonnaise, mustard, salt, and pepper to the bowl.
+Then just give it a good mix, and that’s it, your tuna spread is ready!

 What can I put in tuna instead of mayo?